 What is a Mechanical Keyboard?

 The mechanical keyboard has an actual physical switch mechanism, which gets activated when you press a key.
 The keystroke is registered for each key separately.

 The normal membrane keyboard or the rubber dome keyboard does not have these individual switches.
 But have a membrane ( as shown in the below picture) that gets the signal from the key to the CPU.

 The major difference between the rubber dome and the mechanical keyboard lies in the typing experience, in the case of the rubber dome keyboard you need to press the keys all the way down to the bottom to register a click.

 A Brief History of Mechanical Keyboards

-Mechanical keyboards are not new they date back to 80s, one of the most popular Mechanical keyboard was made by IBM the Model M. It was vastly sold and people even use it after 20 years.
+Mechanical keyboards are not new they date back to the 80s, one of the most popular Mechanical keyboards was made by IBM the Model M. It was vastly sold and people even use it after 20 years.
 A true masterpiece.

 The team made changes to the Keyboard layout made the important keys larger like the shift and enter and space bar.
-They also invented the CTL+ALT+DEL shortcut and was the first time it was used.
+They also invented the CTL+ALT+DEL shortcut which was the first time it was used.
 With all these improvements the new IBM M keyboard was launched on 10 June 1985 with the IBM 3161 Terminal PC.

 “If you don't know history, then you don't know anything.
 You are a leaf that doesn't know it is part of a tree.

-Mechanical Keyboards are fairly easy to clean – You can actually remove all the keycaps, and wash them, refit everything back and it works.
+Mechanical Keyboards are fairly easy to clean – You can actually remove all the keycaps, wash them, refit everything back and it works.

 Type of Mechanical Keyboard Switches